vhartman/multirobot-pathplanning-benchmark/readme.md

 #### Specifying your own problems

+A problem consists of
+- the initial scene, and
-A problem consists of the initial scene, and a task sequence or a dependency graph.
+- a description of the task ordering.
+This can be a task sequence or a dependency graph, or a set of tasks that need to be done, and dependencies between them.

 #### Implementing your own planner